-How can you know if an older person is experiencing financial exploitation?
+How can you know if an older person is experiencing financial exploitation or elder fraud?

 If someone tells you they’re being exploited, listen to them, believe them, and help them get the support they need (see below for reporting resources).
 If this happens, and you need legal support, please call us at (720) 457-4573 or email us at info@rockymtnelderlaw.com.